 - Welcoming changing requirements (for the customer’s competitive advantage);

-- Frequent and adaptive goal-based planning over static schedules and plans
+- Frequent and adaptive goal-based planning over static schedules and plans - The way teams are organised and managed

 - Cross-functional feature teams pointing at customer-centric goals (including daily interactions with sales, support, marketing and other business functions) vs functional component teams working out of concert with surrounding business functions and pointing at technical/business-centric goals;

-- Existence or otherwise of team and management continuous improvement champions (e.g. Scrum Masters), and whether they are part of the formal leadership and authority structures
+- Existence or otherwise of team and management continuous improvement champions (e.g. Scrum Masters), and whether they are part of the formal leadership and authority structures - Other processes, practices and ways of working

 - Frequent feedback from real customers;